-The purpose of these ingredients vary as well.
-Some are there to provideprotection against harsh sunshine or other environmental factors.
+The purpose of these ingredients varies as well.
+Some are there to provide protection against harsh sunshine or other environmental factors.
 Other materials are there to control the thickness and volume of the paint.
 Binders are there to let the pigments adhere to the chosen surface- in this case, an automotive hull.
-Without the proper ratio or amount of these ingredients, you can find the paint comes out too thick, to thin, too sticky, or not adhesive enough.
+Without the proper ratio or amount of these ingredients, you can find the paint comes out too thick, too thin, too sticky, or not adhesive enough.
 Binder tends to be a type of resin, such as polyester, epoxy, oil, acrylic, polyurethane, solvents and other additives.

 What to Know About Mixing Industrial Paints